Hi, I’m Tash

 Get in touch

-It may feel a little overwhelming when you first reach out for support.
-Many people feel uncertain about what to expect.
-It can be helpful to have an initial 15-minute chat to ask questions and see if you feel comfortable working together.
-If you would like to do this, please leave your details in the contact form here and I will contact you to arrange a time to chat.
-Thanks!
+If you feel uncertain about what to expect, I’m happy to have an initial 15-minute chat with you to answer any questions and see if you feel comfortable working together.
+If you would like to do this, please leave your details in the contact form here and I will contact you within 2 working days.
+Thank you!

 Crisis Support